-- ¼ tsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (for salmon)
+- ¼ tsp kosher salt (Diamond Crystal; use half for table salt) (for salmon)

 - 2 Yukon Gold potatoes (13 oz, 400 g; Yukon Gold potatoes are firmer and retain their shape after cooking; Russet potatoes may dissolve into the broth)

 - ½ lb daikon radish (2 inches, 5 cm)

 - 1 ear of corn (6 oz, 170 g)

 - 1 bunch shungiku (tong ho/garland chrysanthemum) (3.5 oz, 100 g)